-If the type of spare wheel is different form the normal wheels - e.g. in the case of winter tyres or particularly wide tyres - the spare wheel should only be used temporarily in the "
+If the type of spare wheel is different form the normal wheels - e.g. in the case of winter tyres or particularly wide tyres - the spare wheel should only be used temporarily in the event of a puncture, and the vehicle should be driven with care.
+Refit the normal road wheel as soon as possible.